-The data of a 2×2 cross-over study can be summarized as illustrated in Table 10.5.
+The data of a $2\times2$ cross-over study can be summarized as illustrated in Table 10.5.
 In the discussion below we shall assume that the appropriate group indicator is the mean.

-Period 1 Wash-out Period 2 Sequence:Subjects receive $A \rightarrow placebo$ treatment A(1)(1)Sequence:Subjects receive No treatment Subjects receive placebo (2) Sequence: Placebo \rightarrow A Subjects receive placebo (3) No treatment Subjects rec treatment A (4)
+Period 1 Wash-out Period 2 Sequence: $A \rightarrow placebo$ quence:Subjects receive $\rightarrow$ placebotreatment A(1)Subjects receive Subjects receive placebo (2) Sequence: Placebo $\rightarrow$ A Subjects receive placebo (3) No treatment Subjects receive treatment A (4)